How To Get a Job in Japan (Plus Latest POEA Jobs)

 5. Machinists & Machine Operators

-Job Overview: Machine operators and machinists are in charge of operating and maintaining heavy machinery in the manufacturing and construction industries.
-Depending on the type of machine used, the job may require the applicant to also be skilled in the setup and assembly of the equipment.
+Job Overview: Machine operators and machinists operate and maintain heavy machinery in the manufacturing and construction industries.
+Depending on the type of machine used, the job may require the applicant also to be skilled in the setup and assembly of the equipment.

 Average Salary: JPY 2,575.72/hr